-Except for the possible application of U.S. federal withholding tax (as described immediately above) and backup withholding tax (see Backup Withholding and Information Reporting below), you generally will not have to pay U.S. federal income tax on payments of interest on your notes, or on any gain or income realized from the sale, redemption, retirement at maturity or other taxable disposition of your notes (subject to, in the case of proceeds representing accrued interest, the conditions described in U.S. Federal Withholding Tax immediately above) unless:
+Subject to the discussion of backup withholding and FATCA withholding tax discussed below, you generally will not have to pay U.S. federal income tax on payments of interest on your notes, or on any gain realized from the sale, redemption, retirement at maturity or other taxable disposition of your notes (subject to, in the case of interest, including proceeds representing accrued interest, the conditions described in U.S. Federal Withholding Tax immediately above) unless: